 We did a double take when we first saw this white chocolate brownies recipe.
 Roasted white chocolate?!
 It was novel, to be certain.
 Although just because you can do something doesn’t mean you should do something.
 We weren’t convinced until we read what author Irvin Lin had to say on the topic and then we simply had to try it.
 And we’re sooooo glad we did.
 Here’s what Lin explained: “Too many chocolate snobs dismiss white and milk chocolates as one-dimensional and too sweet, choosing dark chocolate with high cacao percentages.
 They clearly have not tasted roasted white and milk chocolates.
 Roasting these sweeter chocolates in the oven caramelizes the cocoa butter fats, creating complex flavors reminiscent of buttery caramel, toffee, butterscotch, and dulce de leche.
 Roasting white chocolate for baking is easy (just toss it into a 300°F (150°C) oven for 10 to 15 minutes, or at lower temperature like 250°F (120°C) for 20 to 30 minutes if you want a smoother end result).
 Milk chocolate requires longer in the oven (20 to 30 minutes at 300°F (150°C), or longer at lower temperatures).
-Either can be used in place of dark chocolate in recipes to create something closer to a caramel or blondie bar with chocolate undertones.
-Roasted or caramelized white chocolate has become so popular that some professional chocolate companies like Valrhona are even selling commercial versions of it now.”
+Either can be used in place of dark chocolate in recipes to create something closer to a caramel or blondie bar with chocolate undertones.”

 - 3 large eggs

 - 1/2 cup extra-virgin olive oil

 - 2 1/4 cups all-purpose flour

 - 1 cup strawberries, chopped into 1/2-inch (12-mm) chunks